q2333gh/q2333gh.github.io/_posts/2023-07-02-blog-under-construction.md

 ---
 ##

-One day, I\`ll become the master of CS enginerring field.
+One day, I\`ll become the master of CS enginerring field!… or at least, that’s what I keep telling my computer.” 😄

-My ultimate goal is to excel in the field of computer science engineering and create innovative solutions for the world.
+My ultimate goal is to excel in the field of computer science engineering and create innovative solutions for the world ,then, I’ll finally be able to fix my grandma’s computer.” 😂
 What an approach to Communism!

 **I have so many notes locally .